Philippine Standard Time: Age of Exploration

+Spanish period

-For 323 years, 9 months, and 4 days, (Note: Within the Papal Bull of Pope Gregory XIII that mandated the introduction of the Gregorian calendar in 1582.
+For 323 years, 9 months, and 2 days, (Note: Within the Papal Bull of Pope Gregory XIII that mandated the introduction of the Gregorian calendar in 1582.
 Italy, Portugal, and Spain (including its overseas possessions like the Philippines, and the Americas) skipped 10 days to make the process of a calendrical switch from the Julian to the Gregorian calendar.
 Thursday, October 4, was followed by Friday, October 15, 1582.
 Because the Julian calendar acknowledged a leap year day regularly and the Gregorian calendar did not during centennial years (ending with “00”, unless if the centennial year is evenly divisible to 400 years.
 Then the year will automatically be a "Century Leap Year"), the Julian calendar fell one day further behind, bringing the difference to 11 days from March 1 (O.S.
 February 19), 1700 until February 28 (O.S.
 February 17), 1800, and another one day to 12 days from March 1 (O.S.
 February 18), 1800 to February 28 (O.S.
-February 16), 1900; the count of excess days became considered as only 2 instead of 14 at the end of 1844, to acknowledge the 10 days that the Philippines lose during the period when it was using the American date.) which lasted from Saturday, March 16, 1521 (Julian Calendar), until Monday, December 30, 1844 (Gregorian Calendar), the Philippines followed the date of the western hemisphere and had the same date as Mexico.
+February 16), 1900; the count of excess days became considered as only 2 instead of 14 at the end of 1844, to acknowledge the 10 days that the Philippines lose during the period when it was using the American date.) which lasted from Saturday, March 16, 1521 (Julian Calendar), until Monday, December 30, 1844 (Gregorian Calendar), the Philippines had the same date as the Americas (particularly Mexico).
 This was because it was a Spanish colony supplied and controlled via Mexico through Manila-Acapulco Galleon trade, which lasted up to 250 years from July 2, 1565, until September 14, 1815, few years before Mexico's declaration of independence from Spain on September 27, 1821.
+After this, Spanish Crown took direct control of the Philippines and governed directly from Madrid.
+In addition, the Philippine trading partners shifted away from the Americas and expanded towards Imperial China (now China), the Dutch East Indies (now Indonesia and Malaysia) and nearby areas.

-On August 16, 1844, the Spanish Governor-General Narciso Claveria decreed that Tuesday, December 31, 1844, should be removed from the Philippine calendar.
-Monday, December 30, 1844, was immediately followed by Wednesday, January 1, 1845, which added 1 day or 24 hours to the local time.
-This change meant that the International Date Line moved from going west of the Philippines to go on the east side of the country, which had to follow the eastern hemisphere to align itself with the rest of Asia.
+The Spanish Governor-General Narciso Claveria consulted the Archbishop of Manila, Jose Segui, about fixing the time discrepancy of the Philippines compared to its Asian neighbors, to fix and ease the trade for the economic sustenance of the territory.
+On August 16, 1844, Claveria decreed that Tuesday, December 31, 1844, should be removed from the Philippine calendar.
+So Monday, December 30, 1844, was immediately followed by Wednesday, January 1, 1845, which added 1 day or 24 hours to the local time.
+This meant that the International Date Line moved from going west of the Philippines to go on the east side of the country to realign itself with the rest of Asia.
+In other words, the whole archipelago had to follow the eastern hemisphere.

 At the time, local mean time was used to set clocks, meaning that every place used its own local time based on its longitude because the time was measured by locally observing the Sun.